-- 5. Will the design and construction minimize, to the extent reasonably possible, the following environmental impacts? - a) the volume of cut and fill; - b) the number of trees to be removed with particular care taken with mature trees and root systems; - c) the visual prominence of man-made elements not necessary for safety; - d) the removal of existing stone walls; - e) the visibility of building sites from existing streets; - f) the impacts on waterways and environmental resource areas; - g) soil pollution and erosion; - h) noise.
+- (5) Will the design and construction minimize, to the extent reasonably possible, the following environmental impacts? - a) the volume of cut and fill; - b) the number of trees to be removed with particular care taken with mature trees and root systems; - c) the visual prominence of man-made elements not necessary for safety; - d) the removal of existing stone walls; - e) the visibility of building sites from existing streets; - f) the impacts on waterways and environmental resource areas; - g) soil pollution and erosion; - h) noise.

 The proposed stormwater drainage system is being reviewed by the Town's Consulting Engineer for the Conservation Commission.
 Appropriate soil pollution and erosion controls have been incorporated into the plan.
-No extraordinary noise will be generated by the operation of the facility although the site will occasionally be active and generate noise during major storm and snow events or in support of other Town projects and events from time to time.
+No extraordinary noise will be generated by the operation of the facility although the site will occasionally be active and generate noise during major storm and snow events.

-6. Is pedestrian and vehicular safety both on the site and egressing from it maximized?
+(6) Is pedestrian and vehicular safety both on the site and egressing from it maximized?